selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I swipe from co-ordinates "(.*?)","(.*?)" to co-ordinates "(.*?)","(.*?)"

+To perform swipe using direction

+    Then I swipe right
+    Then I swipe left
+    Then I swipe up
+    Then I swipe down

+To perform swipe using app element with direction use following steps :

+    Then I swipe element having id "(.*?)" to right Then I swipe element having name "(.*?)" to right Then I swipe element having class "(.*?)" to right Then I swipe element having xpath "(.*?)" to right

+    Then I swipe element having id "(.*?)" to left Then I swipe element having name "(.*?)" to left Then I swipe element having class "(.*?)" to left Then I swipe element having xpath "(.*?)" to left

+    Then I swipe element having id "(.*?)" to up
+    Then I swipe element having name "(.*?)" to up Then I swipe element having class "(.*?)" to up Then I swipe element having xpath "(.*?)" to up

+    Then I swipe element having id "(.*?)" to down Then I swipe element having name "(.*?)" to down Then I swipe element having class "(.*?)" to down Then I swipe element having xpath "(.*?)" to down

+To perform swipe using co-ordinates with direction use following steps :
+    Then I swipe co-ordinates "(.*?)","(.*?)" to left Then I swipe co-ordinates "(.*?)","(.*?)" to right Then I swipe co-ordinates "(.*?)","(.*?)" to up Then I swipe co-ordinates "(.*?)","(.*?)" to down

 ### long tap steps
 ------------
 To perform long tap with default duration of 2 seconds on app elements use following steps :